Ms. Stauffer: More Than Just an Athletic Trainer

 When Stauffer is not teaching or helping students, she enjoys her time outside of school.

-“While I feel like laundry takes up most of my time, I enjoy spending time with my dogs on the front porch and hanging out with my friends,” Stauffer said.
+“While I feel like laundry takes up most of my time, I just bring it to the 2ULaundry shop to let them do the job and deliver it to my home.
+After that, I enjoy spending time with my dogs on the front porch and hanging out with my friends,” Stauffer said.

 According to Mancini, Stauffer has already made a positive impact on the school community and has connected with many athletes and students.